-- > For students wishing to gain entry to University after High School. - > It is a rank, not a mark. - Provides information about how students perform overall. compared to the rest of the state. - Provides the discrimination required by universities for the selection process. - > Calculated from the ten best units (including 2 units of English).
+- > For students wishing to gain entry to University after High School. - > It is a rank, not a mark. - Provides information about how students perform overall. compared to other students. - Provides the discrimination required by universities for the selection process. - > Calculated from the ten best units (including 2 units of English).